DuramAsh/Transactions-emulator-REST-API/README.md

 * [Gin Web Framework](https://gin-gonic.com/)
 * [PostgreSQL](https://www.postgresql.org/)

-## Run project using the following commands
+## Open any CLI and run project using the following commands (make sure you are in the main project directory)
 * `docker-compose up --build constanta-golang-emulator-task`
 * Open any browser and use this URL (or just send requests using Postman):
 `localhost:8888/api/`